Growing lettuce indoors is easy but there are some tips you need to follow.

 Another mistake is sowing too deeply, lettuce seedlings are small and barely need to be covered in soil.

-Once your lettuce is a couple of weeks old you’ll need to transplant them into larger pots.
-I usually use a 72 cell and sow seeds, harvest the microgreens, then transplant them into larger pots.
+Once your lettuce is a couple of weeks old you’ll need to transplant them into larger containers.
+I usually use a 72 cell and sow seeds, harvest the microgreens, then transplant them into larger containers.
 You can learn how to re-pot your seedlings here.

 After about 4-5 weeks you can harvest baby greens!
 Sow frequently and you have spread out fresh harvests.